Geniools/IRentalize/README.md

 - The frontend can be accessed at `http://localhost:8000/` (or whatever port you are running the frontend development server on)
 - The API can be accessed at `http://localhost:8000/api/` (or whatever port you are running the server on)
-- The submodule "student-finance" can be accessed at `http://student.localhost:8000/` (or whatever port you are running the server on)